“Land Use in Texas: Muslims for Christian Secular Values” by Sharmin Sadequee

 “Constitutions Address Religious Freedom, but Not as Much as Desired” by Dennis Petri and Jonathan Fox

 The Village Lawyer by Pieter Brueghel (US-PD).
 The following essay is reprinted and adapted on Canopy Forum in collaboration with the journal Derecho en Sociedad, a biannual electronic publication that is free and open access.
-See other essays in this series here.
-Although constitutions are often overlooked in practice, making them unreliable indicators of actual religious freedom, the widespread
+Their issue 19(1) features full length articles in Spanish and English.
+Read Petri and Fox’s long-form essay on Constitutions Address of Religious Freedom here.
+See other

 “In and Out of Church” by Steven Tipton